project-copilot/screenvoice-capture/backlog/epic-04.md

 Title:

-Convert Voice-to-Text Feature to Premium Tier
+Convert Voice-to-Text Feature to Premium

 Description:

 Objective:
-The primary goal of this issue is to transition the voice-to-text conversion feature of the Chrome extension to a premium tier, thereby enhancing the value of the subscription model.
-This upgrade aims to provide users with a clear distinction between free and premium functionalities, encouraging subscriptions while maintaining a robust user experience for non-paying users.
+Transform the voice-to-text conversion feature into a premium offering within the Chrome extension, ensuring that only subscribed users can access this functionality.
+This upgrade aims to enhance user experience while generating revenue through premium subscriptions.

 Scope:
-This issue encompasses several critical tasks:

-UI Modification: Update the user interface to clearly indicate which features are premium, ensuring that users can easily identify the voice-to-text functionality as a paid feature.

-Feature Gating Implementation: Develop a mechanism to restrict access to the voice-to-text feature based on the user's subscription status, ensuring that only users with an active premium subscription can utilize this functionality.

-Subscription Status Validation: Integrate checks within the extension to verify the user's subscription status before allowing access to premium features, enhancing security and user experience.

-Documentation Update: Revise user documentation and help resources to reflect the changes in feature availability and guide users on how to subscribe for premium access.
+Update the voice-to-text conversion feature to be part of the premium tier.

+Implement UI changes to clearly indicate premium features to users.

+Develop feature gating mechanisms to restrict access to voice-to-text for non-subscribed users.

+Integrate Stripe for subscription management, allowing users to create and manage their subscriptions seamlessly.

 Acceptance Criteria:

-The voice-to-text feature is only accessible to users with an active premium subscription.

-The UI clearly differentiates between free and premium features, with appropriate messaging for users who attempt to access premium functionalities without a subscription.
+Users must receive a notification indicating that voice-to-text is a premium feature.

-Successful integration of subscription status checks that prevent unauthorized access to the voice-to-text feature.
+The UI must reflect the premium status of the voice-to-text feature.

-Updated documentation is available, providing clear instructions on how to subscribe and access premium features.
+Feature gating must be implemented, preventing non-subscribed users from accessing the voice-to-text functionality.

+Subscription management must be integrated with Stripe, allowing users to subscribe and manage their premium access easily.

 Implementation Strategy:
-The implementation will follow an Agile approach, allowing for iterative development and testing.
-The strategy includes:

-Initial UI design and prototyping to gather feedback from stakeholders.

-Development of the feature gating mechanism and subscription validation logic.
+Update the UI to include indicators for premium features, specifically for voice-to-text.

+Implement feature gating on both the client and server sides to ensure secure access control.

+Integrate Stripe for subscription management, including the creation of a Customer Portal for users to manage their subscriptions.

-Comprehensive testing to ensure that the feature gating works as intended and that the user experience remains seamless.
+Conduct thorough testing to ensure that the feature gating and subscription management work as intended.

-Rollout of the updated extension version to a subset of users for beta testing before a full launch.
+Milestones:

+UI design and implementation for premium features.

+Development of feature gating mechanisms.

+Integration of Stripe for subscription management.

+Testing and validation of the entire flow from subscription to feature access.

 Dependencies:

-Collaboration with the development team to ensure proper integration of the subscription management system.

-Coordination with the UX/UI design team to create an intuitive interface that clearly communicates premium features.

-Integration with the Stripe API for managing subscriptions and validating user access.
+Successful integration with the Stripe API for subscription management.

+Updates to the backend to support feature gating based on subscription status.

+Coordination with the design team for UI updates.

 Risks and Mitigation Strategies:

-User Confusion: To mitigate potential confusion regarding feature access, clear messaging will be implemented in the UI, and user documentation will be updated accordingly.

-Technical Challenges: Regular testing and code reviews will be conducted to identify and resolve any technical issues early in the development process.

-Subscription Management Issues: Close monitoring of the integration with the Stripe API will be essential to ensure that subscription status is accurately reflected in the extension.
+Risk of user confusion regarding premium features: Provide clear notifications and UI indicators.

+Potential issues with Stripe integration: Conduct thorough testing and have a rollback plan in place.

+User resistance to subscription model: Offer a trial period or promotional pricing to encourage adoption.

+User Stories:

+As a user, I want to see a notification that voice-to-text is a premium feature so that I understand the access requirements.

+As a developer, I want to implement feature gating to restrict access to voice-to-text for non-subscribed users.